About

 TIMELINE

-1500 B.C.: Hunter-gathers migrate into the Upper Valley
+1500 B.C.: Hunter-gatherers migrate into the Upper Valley

 1500s: Native American inhabitants establish permanent agriculture practices along the Connecticut River.
 Read our land acknowledgment and about the Abenaki Nation’s historical presence on this land here.